-Surgical technologists, formerly called operating room technicians, perform many different responsibilities in the operating room.
-They act as the scrub person, the circulator, and as the first assistant on the surgical team.
-Their responsibilities include preparing the operating room and instruments, equipment and supplies that will be needed for the procedure.
-The technologist helps prepare the patient for surgery and passing instruments, sponges, and sutures to the surgeon.
+Surgical Technologists perform many different responsibilities in the operating room.
+They act as the scrub person, as the circulator, and as the first assistant on the surgical team.
+Surgical Technologists’ responsibilities involve preparing the operating room and instruments, equipment, and supplies that will be needed; positioning and preparing the patient for surgery; and passing instruments, sponges, and sutures to the surgeon.
 Surgical Technologists are the surgical team’s experts in aseptic technique, being constantly vigilant for any break in the technique that could endanger the sterile field.
 Surgical Technologists belong to a separate non-nursing profession and are highly skilled, having completed the necessary specialized education and training focused on working in the operating room.
 The preferred entry-level education for the Surgical Technologist is an Associate Degree.